On December 1, 2018, Medellín increased taxi fares in the city. So, we are providing this up-to-date Medellín Taxi Guide.

 Bottom Line: Medellín Taxi Guide

-We are providing this up-to-date Medellín taxi guide due to the taxi fares in Medellín increasing in November 2017.
+We are providing this up-to-date Medellín taxi guide due to the taxi fares in Medellín increasing in December 2018.
 But taxis are still very cheap in Medellín compared to the typical taxi fares in North America and Europe.
 And taxis in Medellín are generally safe.
-I haven’t encountered a problem in over seven years.
+I haven’t encountered a problem in over eight years.

 As a result, the inexpensive transportation options in Medellín make it very possible to live in the city without a car.
 I have lived in Medellín for over seven years without a car and haven’t found the need to rent a car even once during this time.